Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Genealogical structures for branching processes

-It is possible to view the BGW with infinite neutral mutations as a multitype BGW process with countably many types.
-To be precise, consider a population with types given by $\mathbb{N}_0$, so that every time that individuals of type $i$ reproduces gives birth to individuals either of type $i$ (clones) or type $i+j$ , for some $j \in \mathbb{N}$ in a way that the type $i+j$ has never been seen in the population (mutants).
+It is possible to view the BGW process with infinite neutral mutations as a multi-type BGW process with countably many types.
+To be precise, consider a population with types indexed by $\mathbb{N}_0$, so that whenever individuals of type $i$ reproduce, they give birth to individuals of type $i$ (clones) or type $i+j$ , for some $j \in \mathbb{N}$, where type $i+j$ has never been seen in the population (mutants).
 Let $[d_n]$ be the set of types observed up to generation $n$.
-Hence, if $Y_n^{(i)}$ denotes the number of type $i$ individual in the $n$-generation, we have that
+Hence, if $Y_n^{(i)}$ denotes the number of type $i$ individuals in the $n$-th generation, we have the following: